Pennsylvania Department of Health

 Observations:

-Based on observation and interview, it was determined the facility failed to maintain stairtower doors to be within the allowed gap margins, on two of three floors within the component.
+Based on observation and interview, it was determined the facility failed to maintain the fire resistance of exit stairtower enclosures, affecting one of three floors within the component.

 Findings include: